HugoSmits/predictiveForecasting/project.md

 - Communication of Results: Communicating the forecasted results effectively to stakeholders, such as executives, managers, and end-users.
 Presenting the findings in clear, concise, and actionable formats to facilitate informed decision-making.

+### 6. Model Deployment and Integration
+After developing and evaluating forecasting models, the next crucial step is deploying them into production environments and integrating them with existing systems.
+This involves:

+- Model Deployment: Implementing the forecasting models in production environments, which may include deploying them to cloud platforms, on-premises servers, or edge devices.
+Ensuring that the deployed models are scalable, reliable, and performant to handle real-time or batch forecasting tasks.

 ### 6. References

 1. McKinney, Wes.
 (2017). *Python for Data Analysis: Data Wrangling with Pandas, NumPy, and IPython.* O'Reilly Media.